trek-view/basecamp/_posts/2019-10-18-our-house-is-on-fire.md

 ---
 date: 2019-10-18
 title: "Our House is on Fire"
-description: "We can all play a small part in tackling runaway global warming"
+description: "We can all play a small part in tackling runaway global warming."
 categories: updates
 tags: [environment]
 author_staff_member: dgreenwood